 This can be explicit, like government agencies created specifically for this task.
 It can also be implicit, like funding schemes whose terms are so favourable for small businesses they help them excel, even though not directly marketed as such.

+At their core, these funding options should meet the principles of getting the right business funding to grow your business.
 Some of the required criteria we’ll be looking at includes;

 - Interest rates low enough not to significantly impact business cash-flows and profitability